Video Game: Splinter Cell

 - When Sam Fisher gets a guard into a chokehold or speaks to a noncombatant who isn't explicitly an ally, he tends to come up with elaborate cover stories to extract important information out of them.
 For example, when trying to recover a phone with a suspect's picture on it:

 Fisher: I'm from the phone company, there's been a recall.

 (Sam starts questioning a Mook)

 - Most of the time, however, the people he interrogates resist until he threatens to kill them.
-There are two exceptions in Chaos Theory: where Fisher tells one of the soldiers he grabs that he's doing so as part of a test, which said soldier believes, and another where the soldier gives in citing 'you're the one with the knife'.
+There are two exceptions in Chaos Theory: where a soldier assumes Fisher is part of a test, which Fisher plays along with, and another where the soldier gives in without any trouble, citing "you're the one with the knife".
 Then there's this from a crossover with the player characters from co-op mode:Fisher: Where did you take Jong?

 Enemy: I don't know what you're talking about!